 Jockey Club Rose Bowl Past Winners

 Here are the Jockey Club Rose Bowl past winners for the last 10 renewals.
 Each row details the year of the race, the horse which won, along with the age & weight of the horse.
+Also detailed is the stall from which the horse came and the total number of runners in the race.
 The horse's trainer and the jockey at the time of winning the Jockey Club Rose Bowl are also displayed, along with the starting price at which the horse was sent off.

 Where have the winning runners come from?